 4 – Hydaway Collapsible Pocket-sized 21 oz (621 mL) Water Bottle

 So far, we have seen high quality bottles that keep you liquid cold, warm and look good while doing it.
 None of them adresses one main selection factor for air travel : volume, i.e how many less pieces of electronics, or underwear you can take on the trip with you.
 Now, the bottles we saw earlier are not huge either, they are, more or less, the size of normal 16 oz bottle, or about 2 rolled up t-shirts.

 The Hydaway bottle is minuscule compared to the other 3!
 At 21 ouces (or about 600 mL), it is only about 1.25 inches (3 cm) tall and 4.25 inches (11 cm) in diametre.

 This bottle has other strong points too.
 You can put it into the diswasher, it is made of food-grade certified silicone and plastic, it has a hook so you can attach it anywhere, or put it in your pocket.

-It has quickly become a best seller, and although it is not the cheapest compared to non metal bottles, let’s not forget that this bottle has come from a Kickstarter campaign, and that this folding is relatively new especially for a water bottle.
+It has quickly become a best seller, and although it is not the cheapest compared to non metal bottles, let’s not forget that this bottle has come from a Kickstarter campaign, and this folding concept is relatively new, especially for a water bottle.